-If you have not filed your federal income tax return for any reason, there is a solution.
+If you have not filed your federal income tax return, known as unfiled tax returns, for any reason, there is a solution.
 Filing past due returns is not an overly complex process.
 Taxpayers should file tax returns every year, and for all years that they are due, regardless if they are able to make a full payment with the return.

 Depending on the circumstances for each individual tax payer, there are options to payoff balances.
 Though a full payment of taxes will save you money by eliminating penalties and interest, some taxpayers may qualify for a payment plan.
 Payment plans allow you to make a monthly payment through an installment agreement.
 If you are unsure which option works best for you, you should consult with an experienced New York Tax Attorney.